Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/Assessment/Report/README.md

 - Develop model
 - Pre-trained model (the common method)

-Using the pre-trained model to use transfer learning, these models are used most in image classification: VGG, ResNet, AlexNet, and GoogleNet(Emine and Ahmet, 2019).
+Using the pre-trained model to use transfer learning, these models are used most in image classification: VGG, ResNet, AlexNet, and GoogleNet(Cengıl and Çinar, 2019).
 And it showed that VGG performed best.

 ### MobileNetv2

 MobileNetV2 uses lightweight depthwise convolutions to filter features in the intermediate expansion layer.
-This is the transfer learning model included in Edge impulse.
+This is the transfer learning model included in Edge impulse(Cengıl and Çinar, 2019).
 It is also a common model for image processing in computer vision.
 This model is often used in image classification, image segmentation, and object detection.
 But in the study of identifying flowers, the model did not perform well.

 ### VGG model